Paddling the Flambeau River

 Generally good paddling throughout spring, summer and fall.

 Less experienced paddlers should avoid the river during the winter melt-off in early spring, and after a sustained heavy rainfall.
 High water levels can produce dangerously high waves in several of the rapids.
 Call the WDNR State Forest Office at 715.332.5271 for water level information.

-There is no USGS River Gauge available for this segment.
+There is no USGS River Gauge available.